 Whether it is pursuing a long-held goal or starting something new to get fit – we’re here to support you to be part of the St Wilfrid’s community.
 We can all ‘get active’ in one way or another to play a part in supporting vital hospice care.
 We’ve got ideas to inspire and support you, so get involved today!

-Here’s where you will find useful stuff like sponsorship forms, guides to virtual events and how to write a press release about your exciting Get Active fundraiser!
+Here’s where you will find useful resources like sponsorship forms, guides to virtual events and how to write a press release about your exciting Get Active fundraiser!

 Get Active Hero: Major Mick